titumozammel/human-energy-economics/README.md

 # Execution Capacity

-Execution Capacity represents the organization's ability to produce meaningful outcomes using available Human Energy.
+Execution Capacity represents the organization's ability to produce meaningful outcomes using available **Human Energy**.

 Execution Capacity is not: